Helpline 1800 18 7263

 It is important to then explain this to the person you care for and any health professionals or support organisations involved.
-The support you are unable to provide should then be arranged in collaboration with the psychiatrist or case manager, for example.
+The support you are unable to provide should then be arranged in collaboration with the person yo usupport, and a mental health professional or case manager, for example.

 Talk with the person with the mental illness about the support and care you are able to provide and go over any decisions with them.

 Discuss options for the future with the person you care for, as well as health professionals, family members and friends, to plan for when you are unable to fulﬁl this role – see ‘Looking ahead’ in this Guide for more details.

 No one should ever think they have to carry out their caring role without support.